OtisIrachi/ESP32-R2D2-Robot/README.md

 This 3D printed robot contains two Microcontrollers, one ESP32 D1 Mini and one ESP8266.
 It can be controlled with an iPhone and WiFi, or with a cheap NEC style IR remote.
+Of course, you may use your own motherboard/ESP32 combination.

-Both Leg Motors are driven by N20 mini gear motors with an L298N Dual Motor Driver Module (Amazon) and the Dome rotates using a 28BYJ-48 Geared Stepper Motor and a TMC2209 Stepper Motor Driver Stepstick.
+Both Leg Motors are driven by N20 mini gear motors (Amazon) with an L298N Dual Motor Driver Module (Amazon) and the Dome rotates using a 28BYJ-48 Geared Stepper Motor (Amazon) and a TMC2209 Stepper Motor Driver Stepstick (Amazon).

 # WiFi iPhone screen example: